lowjoel/database_transform/README.md

 ## Usage

 Database Transform is built with ActiveRecord in mind.
-First, define a new database conndtion to the old database in database.yml:
+First, define a new database connection to the old database in database.yml:

 ```yaml